3 Min ReadJune 22, 2023

 Just 44% of car owners report trusting online automotive retailers only somewhat, with 15% claiming to trust them very much (CarMax study, 2022).
 One of the primary concerns for consumers is the inability to physically inspect the vehicle before making a purchase.
 Consumers are also concerned about the accuracy of online vehicle descriptions and the potential for fraudulent activity.

-Dealers Have Developed Strategies to Build Trust
+Dealers Have Developed Strategies To Build Trust

 The most effective stores have adopted fully integrated omnichannel retail processes between their website, showroom and financing.
 Many retailers also offer virtual vehicle tours so consumers can inspect the vehicle in detail from their home or device.
 A transparent online experience allows the consumer to complete the same deal in-store without repeating any steps, builds trust with shoppers, and increases their overall satisfaction.